 Table of Contents

-DIY Wood Basketball Hoop
+DIY Reclaimed Wood Basketball Hoop

 *this post contains affiliate links for more information check out our disclosure page here*

-With the kids home this Spring & so many rainy days to come we decided to make an indoor Basketball Hoop for our new home gym/ office.
+With the kids home this Spring & so many rainy days to come we decided to make an indoor DIY wood Basketball Hoop for our new home gym/ office.

 With most of the furniture out of the room, thanks to our new bookcase turned entertainment center (see that here) we have plenty of room for the kids to let out ALL this extra energy they have!!!

-Although our basement ceilings are low (7 feet), we decided it would still be fun to make the kids a DIY wood basketball hoop since they love playing basketball together & can’t play outside when the weather is bad.
+Although our basement ceilings are low (7 feet), we decided it would still be fun to make the kids a DIY reclaimed wood basketball hoop since they love playing basketball together & can’t play outside when the weather is bad.

 Once the pew boards were cut to the same length Jason attached some spared oak boards to the attach to span any board seams and hold the boards together.

 You can then attach one board to wall securely finding the studs to screw into such that it will receive the similar board attached to the backboard and draw it into the wall.